There are a million ways to start a blog but not all of them are great.

 WordPress.org has been around since 2003 and they've kept improving it on a daily basis.
 The company is fairly big and the community is even bigger.
 In 2016, WordPress.org powers over 25% of the web and you'll see big sites like The New Yorker, TechCrunch, MTV, BBC and Playstation using it for their blogs.

 The platform is free and open-source.
-The only investment involved with a WordPress.org blog is a hosting service, which typically costs $5-10 dollars per month, as well as a domain name.
+The only investment involved with a Worpress.org blog is a hosting service, which typically costs $5-10 dollars per month, as well as domain name.
+There are numerous hosting services that offer auto-install, security and performance features specifically tailored for WordPress.

 WordPress.org is super simple to get started with.
 Following the tutorial we've linked to above, you'll be able to have your blog ready in less than 20 minutes and you don't need to have any design or programming experience.